alvilgau/CloudyMcCloudface/doc/doc.md

 ## How is the app deployed

 The deployment of the app is realized with AWS CodeDeploy and get triggered from Travis CI.
-In order to deploy and run each service separately we configured three different deployment groups which can be triggered separately.
-The deployment groups are shown in the following image.
+CodeDeploy receives deployment information such as bucket name, archive name and which AWS EC2 instance to deploy from Travis as well.
+In AWS CodeDeploy a set of EC2 instances is called as a *deployment group*.
+In order to deploy and run each of our services separately we configured three different deployment groups which can be triggered separately.
+The deployment groups included the last deployment status are shown in the following image.

 ![alt text](https://raw.githubusercontent.com/cloudy-sentiment-analysis/CloudyMcCloudface/master/doc/deployment-groups.png "AWS deployment groups") AWS deployment groups.

-Each of the deployment group recognize the affected EC2 instances by their membership in an auto scaling group.
-Due this setup CodeDeploy can easily deploy one service to several EC2 instances.
+Each of the deployment groups recognize the affected EC2 instances by their membership in an auto scaling group.
+Due this setup, CodeDeploy can easily deploy one service to several EC2 instances.
 Also CodeDeploy will be triggered automatically when the configured auto scaling groups create a new instance.
+With the `appspec.yml` file we describe which actions should be executed during deployment.
+In our case we call an installation bash script after CodeDeploy extracted the archive into the EC2 instance.
+This bash script updates the code and restarts the service depending on the deployment group.

 # Operations
 ## how to monitor the app